timnewbold/MResEcologicalModelling/1StatisticalModels/WorkshopExercises.md

 # As before, we first need to define the likelihood function
 binomLL <- function(killed,init,p){

+  # The next two lines just specify that the first parameter we pass
+  # will be the attack rate, and the second the handling time
   a = p[1]
   h = p[2]

+  # This line defines the probability of a prey individual being killed
+  # Note this is the equation for the number killed above, divided by
+  # the intial number of prey
   pkilled <- a/(1+a*h*init)

+  # The likelihood in this case is a binomial probability distribution
+  # with the observed number of kills from a total potential number of kills
+  # equal to the initial number of prey, and probability of being killed equal
+  # from above
   -sum(dbinom(x = killed,size = init,prob = pkilled,log = TRUE))

 }
+# This line just defines the names for the parameters
 parnames(binomLL) <- c("a","h")

 # Now run the likelihood estimation